 You can cook one or two eggs in the same dish, depending on the size of the dish.
 The dish is greased with butter to prevent the egg from sticking.
 The egg is cracked into the dish, which is then partially immersed in a hot water bath (called a bain-marie) for several minutes.

 The degree of doneness achieved depends on how long the egg is cooked.
-But as the word "coddle" suggests, it is a gentle cooking method, resulting in a soft texture, with a yolk still at least partially runny (although the white should not be liquid).
+But as the word "coddle" suggests, it is a gentle cooking method, resulting in a soft texture, with the yolk still at least partially runny (although the white should not be liquid).
 This can take anywhere from six to 10 minutes, depending on temperature.

 Coddled Eggs in the Oven